 ABSTRACT

 Herbs are known to contain certain phyto-constituents which alter the bioavailability of co-administered drugs resulting to toxicities or diminished efficacy.
 Therefore, concomitant intake of herbal products with orthodox medicines poses great therapeutic/safety concern.
 Paracetamol is hydroxylated via CYP2E1 to give the major hepatotoxin, N-acetyl-p-benzoquinone imine (NAPQI).
 The present study aimed to evaluate the effects of co-administering paracetamol and Goko cleanseron the liver.The study sought to mimic conventional usage of Goko cleanserfollowed by ingestion of paracetamol, a likely scenario given the popularity of both medications.
 Twenty rats of four groups were used for the experiment.
-Group one (control group) distilled water only; Group two received paracetamol only (100mg/kg), Group three received Goko cleanseronly (2 mL/kg) and Group four received paracetamol and Goko cleanserconcomitantly for 3 days.
+Group one (control group) received distilled water only; Group two received paracetamol only (100mg/kg), Group three received Goko cleanseronly (2 mL/kg) and Group four received mixture of paracetamol and Goko cleanserconcomitantly for 3 days.
 Blood and liver samples were harvested after animal sacrifice and subjected to biochemical and histopathological analysis respectively.
 Results obtained revealed a significant decrease (P<0.05) in the levels of the liver enzymes (ALT, AST, and GGT) in the Goko cleanser-only group compared to control.
 There was also a significant decrease in AST in paracetamol + Goko cleansergroup.
 There was no significant change in ALT, ALP and GGT levels in the paracetamol + Goko cleansergroups.
 Similar results were obtained from the histology examination, which showed normal liver tissues with normal hepatocytes, sinusoids and central vein.
 The significant reductions in the liver enzymes by observed in theGoko cleanser-only group indicated potential hepato-protective effects which could be due to the presence of flavonoids and other phenolic antioxidants.The short-term co-administration of paracetamol and Goko cleanserproduced no liver toxicity.
 However, this is subject to further studies using pharmacokinetic analysis and also, a long-term study is strongly advocated.

 Keywords: paracetamol; Goko cleanser, herb-drug interaction, hepatotoxicity